 BetterHash Mining pools

 There are many miners using mining pools, and the best way to understand mining is to view mining from the point of a solo miner.
 The mining pool plays the role of giving consistent payment to miners to avoid the risks caused by inconsistent payouts.
 The mining pool’s primary role is to replace the functions of pool operators.
-Mining pools allows miners to easily access mining networks and focus on efficient mining and cheap power.
-Mining pools also exist to ensure that the mining network is not dominated by large mining pools.
+Mining pools allow miners to easily access mining networks and focus on efficient mining and cheap power.
+Mining pools also exist to ensure that large mining pools do not dominate the mining network.
 The pools should enable small miners to exploit profitability from the system.

 Mining pools give instructions to the hardware about what operations to execute, and the system responds by remitting shares back to the pool.
 A share is the operations the hardware has performed, and they serve as proof that miners have carried some activities on the pool.